 Commonly used for soothing baths and foot detoxing, this inexpensive solution can be readily purchased at the nearest store or online.

-Note: To speed up the process even more you can use Potassium nitrate or a Fertilizer high in nitrogen.
+Note: To speed up the process even more you can use Potassium nitrate or a fertilizer high in nitrogen.
 This will be faster again at removing the stump.

-What you will need: An electric power drill, Epsom salt (Any form of salt containing magnesium sulfate will do), Potassium nitrate cold or hot water (optional).
+What you will need: An electric power drill, Epsom salt (Any form of salt containing magnesium sulfate will do), and Potassium nitrate cold or hot water (optional).

 Estimated time of removal: 5 months – A year